aryangupta701/django-monitoring-restro/readme.md

 3. The same logic is used for the calculation of last day and last week.

-4. At the the uptime and downtime which was calculated in seconds is converted into the required format (hours or minutes )
+4. At the uptime and downtime which were calculated in seconds and converted into the required format (hours or minutes )